 When Do My Brakes Need Replacing?

-Sitting comfortably in your luxury car, soothing tunes on the radio, it can be easy to forget that the beast beneath you requires regular and routine care and attention.
+Sitting comfortably in your car, soothing tunes on the radio, it can be easy to forget that the engine beneath you requires regular and routine care and attention.

 Alongside the tyres, the brakes are the most important safety feature your pride and joy has.
 It’s absolutely imperative that they are well maintained; they are the only thing capable of stopping you if something unexpected happens.
 Nobody wants to be in an emergency stop situation knowing that their brakes aren’t in tip top condition.